makma/fingerprintjs.com/content/blog/6-ways-to-permanently-ban-users-from-your-website.md

 When you stitch all of these pieces together, you create a unique online “fingerprint” for a user that can trace them across different websites and browsing sessions.

-Fingerprinting is by far the most accurate user identification method (FinerprintJS Pro has a [success rate of up to 99.5 percent](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy)).
+Fingerprinting is by far the most accurate user identification method (Fingerprint Pro has a [success rate of up to 99.5 percent](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy)).
 While a user can delete cookies, there’s no way to delete a browser fingerprint, and it works in incognito mode, behind a VPN or proxy server, and across multiple browsers.

-Like a number of JavaScript libraries, FingerprintJS is easy to use and has extensive [documentation](https://dev.fingerprintjs.com/docs).
+Like a number of JavaScript libraries, Fingerprint is easy to use and has extensive [documentation](https://dev.fingerprintjs.com/docs).
 To get started, either install via NPM, yarn, or use a CDN:

 ```
 npm i @fingerprintjs/fingerprintjs